rulkens/EosPython/README.md

 EosPython comes with a simple webserver, both with an REST API and websocket interface.
 It includes an admin interface that communicates with the server using [SockJS](http://sockjs.org).

-To run the server on your Raspberry PI, you have to have the following pip packages installed:
+You have to have the following pip packages installed:

     tornado
     sockjs-tornado